comychitz/intro_to_programming/README.md

 code - a language that the computer can understand (remember, a computer only understands bits, not C++ code).
-Each type of computer understands different machine code instructions, thus depending on the target machine we want to run our program on, the correct compiler must be used.
+Each type of computer understands different machine code instructions, thus depending on the target machine we want to run our program on the correct compiler must be used.

 Let's try and compile our C++ "hello, world!" program.
 We will be using the GNU GCC compiler (g++) to compile our program.
 To perform the compilation, we will